dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 ### Completing a form { #aggregate_data_entry_app.completing }

 After entering data and running validation, the last step is completing a form.
+Completing a form means that all the intended data has been entered and empty cells are intentionally left empty.
 Mark a form as complete by clicking the *Mark complete* button in the bottom bar.

 ![](resources/images/data_entry_beta/complete-button.png) { width=60% }